apache/cloudstack-documentation/source/developersguide/alloc.rst

 *com.cloud.deploy.DeploymentPlanner.ExcludeList avoid*

-The ExcludeList specifies what datacenters, pods, clusters, hosts, storagePools should not be considered for allocating this guest VM.
+The ExcludeList specifies what datacenters, pods, clusters, hosts, storagePools should not be considered for allocating this Guest Instance.
 HostAllocators should avoid the hosts that are mentioned in ExcludeList.hostIds.